CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/BattlemapCombat.md

 For instance, a Riding Horse has the Fast 4-Legged Movement Speed and a level 3 skill in Athletics.
 A level 3 in athletics would typically give +15 feet (80 feet total) of movement in combat.
 When his master, who has a level 0 in Acrobatics, decides to ride him, his master's level 0 in Acrobatics is used for their combined movement speed giving +0 feet (65 feet total) of movement in combat.
 However, when a master rider who has a level 4 in Acrobatics, is riding the horse, they still only gain +15 feet (80 feet total) since the rider's skill is capped by the horse level 3 in Athletics.

-Additionally, when a mounted character or their mount takes an injury in combat, an Acrobatic check equivalent to the injury level must be succeeded to stay on horseback, else they are knocked off.
+Additionally, when a mounted character or their mount takes an injury in combat, an Acrobatic check equivalent to the injury level must be succeeded to stay on horseback, or else they are knocked off.

 ## Size